 Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have had the same experiences and problems can help you feel less alone.

 Ask your provider to help you find a support group for people who have been diagnosed with STS.

 The outlook for people whose cancer is treated early is very good.
 Most people who survive 5 years can expect to be cancer-free at 10 years.

 Complications include side effects from surgery, chemotherapy, or radiation.

 See your provider about any lump that grows in size or is painful.

-No one knows the cause of most soft tissue sarcomas, and there is no way to prevent it.
-Knowing your risk factors and telling your health care provider about any symptoms when you first notice them can increase your chance of surviving this type of cancer.
+The cause of most STSs isn't known and there is no way to prevent it.
+Knowing your risk factors and telling your provider when you first notice symptoms can increase your chance of surviving this type of cancer.

-Singer S. Soft tissue sarcomas.
+Contreras CM, Heslin MJ.
+Soft tissue sarcoma.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
-Sabiston Textbook of Surgery .19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 33.
+Sabiston Textbook of Surgery.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 32.

 National Cancer Institute website.
 Adult soft tissue sarcoma treatment (PDQ) - health professional version. www.cancer.gov/types/soft-tissue-sarcoma/hp/adult-soft-tissue-treatment-pdq#section/all.
 Updated December 16, 2022.
 Accessed February 14, 2023.